 This activity was first published in 2016 and has been updated and reshared for today’s audience

 You might also like our frog on a lily pad craft

-Everybody knows that tadpoles hatch from tiny eggs and then gradually change into jumping amphibians with lungs and four legs, but knowing this and actually seeing it happen are two completely different things.
+Everybody knows that tadpoles hatch from tiny eggs and then gradually change into jumping amphibians with lungs and four legs But, knowing this and actually seeing it happen are two completely different things.
 As our macro photos will testify the changes and different stages they go through are completely fascinating to watch – and not just for kids!

 As I have already explained, you don’t actually need to spend any money to do this project if you don’t want to and the kids will delight in it just as much.
 However, we thought that observing the changes that happen would be easier in a proper tank which is why this time around, instead of using an ice cream container, I invested in a few items from the local pet shop.
-To set up an observation tank just like ours this is what you will need…

 For our tadpole tank we used:

 - A plastic pet tank with a ventilated lid (medium size) – this is the kind of tank often used for pet mice or hermit crabs.
 We bought ours from our local pet supplies store but it looks exactly like this one here.
 It’s good to have the plastic lid because it allows in plenty of air but also stops them from hopping away once they get big enough

 - A small water plant – we bought this on recommendation from the pet shop lady, and the frogs really seemed to love it.
 In addition to keeping their water healthy the plant also gives them a place to hide and lightly sit on once they have developed their lungs and need air to breathe.

 - Some water conditioner to make the tap water safe for them to swim in (the same as what you would use for regular goldfish).
 I have also read that you can put a bucket of water outside to sit for a couple of days and it will do the same job but we were too impatient for that!